microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 * Custom format property or traditional format string?
 * Prefix/Suffix excluded to be TextBox improvements instead?
 How will prefix and suffix values be included in localization and automation output?
 * Embedded calculator?
+* Tentative APIs for decimal precision and rounding?